mrjones2014/dash.nvim/README.md

 When the `$DASH_NVIM_DEV` environment variable is set, there will be an extra command available, `:DashDevReload`.
 This will reload Telescope, fzf-lua, and Snap (whichever ones you have installed), as well as the `dash` and `libdash_nvim` Lua modules.

+To recompile the Rust backend for your machine's CPU architecture and install the module, run `make build-local install`.
+`make build-local` will auto-detect your machine's architecture and build for that target, and `make install` will copy the compiled binaries into your Lua runtime path.

 ### Running Tests